 - Damages: The costs the victim had to deal with because of the abuse, like therapy or missed work, play a big part in the settlement amount.
 Usually, the biggest chunk of money in a settlement amount in a sex abuse claim in Connecticut will be the victim’s pain and suffering.
 That is what these cases are ultimately about.

 - How Much the Third Party Is Responsible: There are different levels of neglect, right?
 Sometimes you can say the church or school should have done more.
-But in many of these sexual assault claims, it is nearly criminal that the church or school turned a blind eye the way that they did.
-The latter cases will see higher settlement amounts and jury payouts.
+But in many of these sexual assault claims, it is nearly criminal that the church or school turned a blind eye to the way that they did.
+In the latter cases, settlement amounts and jury payouts will be higher.
 In some cases, punitive damages may be awarded in addition to compensatory damages.
 Punitive damages are intended to punish the perpetrator or negligent institution and deter future misconduct, and their inclusion can significantly increase a settlement amount.

 Connecticut Sex Abuse Verdicts and Settlements

-Sex abuse settlement compensation in Connecticut are determined by evaluating a range of factors that measure the extent of harm suffered by the survivor.
+Sex abuse settlement compensation in Connecticut is determined by evaluating a range of factors that measure the extent of harm suffered by the survivor.

 Determining the appropriate settlement value in a sex abuse lawsuit is an art, not a science.
 It is hard—there is not a one-size-fits-all answer.
 Each case is evaluated individually, resulting in a wide range of potential compensation depending on the specific circumstances of the abuse and its impact on the survivor’s life.